vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 !!! info "Note About This Section"
     **In order to illustrate the process of creating WAF conditions and rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.

-###Rule Design Considerations:

-To create a rule, you have to create the relevant match conditions first.
-This process requires planning for effective rule building.
-Use the following guiding questions:

-1. What is the intended purpose of the rule?
-2. What HTTP request components apply to the purpose of the rule?
-3. Do you already have conditions targeting those request components that you can reuse?
-Is that desirable?
-4. How can you define the purpose of the rule in a Boolean logic expression?
-5. What conditions do you need to create to implement the logic?
-6. Are any transformations relevant to my input content type?

 ####AWS WAF Concepts: